Cravath Publishes Winter 2026 Issue of Alumni Journal

 Nicholas A. Dorsey focuses his practice on representing corporate issuers and borrowers, and financial institutions, lenders and other parties, in public and private offerings of securities, loan transactions and other financing transactions.
 He also represents companies in mergers and acquisitions and regularly advises clients in connection with public disclosure and corporate matters.
-He is Co-Head of the Venture Capital & Growth Equity Practice, where he dedicates significant time to providing commercial and strategic advice to startup, early‑stage and founder‑led companies and investors in such companies.
+He is Head of the Venture Capital & Growth Equity Practice, where he dedicates significant time to providing commercial and strategic advice to startup, early‑stage and founder‑led companies and investors in such companies.
+Mr. Dorsey advises clients in connection with matters involving artificial intelligence and other emerging technologies.
 Clients regularly seek his counsel for the practical, commercial advice he offers with respect to their most challenging matters.

 In addition to traditional capital markets offerings and banking transactions, Mr. Dorsey’s financing practice includes advising on liability management transactions, asset- and royalty-based financings and securitizations.
 He has extensive cross‑border experience and counts multiple international companies and financial institutions among his diverse client base.